 Debating can be difficult regardless of age – but it can be particularly challenging for younger students.

-Our Debating Wombats program builds on the foundations laid in Debating Wallabies, not only through helping students deepen their understanding of central concepts like argumentation and rebuttal, but also by introducing them to policy based topics in an online setting.
-Rather than asking students to prove that something is already true about the world (which is the focus of value-based topics), policy-based debates require students to debate whether the world should be changes in some way.
+Our Debating Wombats program builds on the foundations laid in Debating Wallabies, not only by helping students deepen their understanding of central concepts like argumentation and rebuttal, but also by introducing them to policy-based topics in an online setting.
+Rather than asking students to prove that something is already true about the world (which is the focus of value-based topics), policy-based debates require students to debate whether the world should be changed in some way.

-Debating Wombats helps students understand how to develop these cases and so much more, and provides them with plenty of opportunities to practice their newfound skills in debates on a range of topics.
+Debating Wombats helps students understand how to develop these policy-based cases and so much more, and provides them with plenty of opportunities to practice their newfound skills in debates on a range of topics.